City and County Transportation

 Amtrak

-Amtrak provides passenger train services Charlottesville’s Union Station, conveniently located less than one mile east of Central Grounds.
-Amtrak routes that directly serve Charlottesville include the Cardinal, the Crescent, and the Northeast Regional, each providing links to cities in the Northeast, South, and Midwest.
+Amtrak provides passenger train services from the Charlottesville Union Station, conveniently located less than one mile east from Central Grounds along W Main St. Amtrak routes that directly serve Charlottesville include the Cardinal, the Crescent, and the Northeast Regional, each providing links to cities in the Northeast, South, and Midwest.

 Greyhound